 - Other: 0%

 In 2007-08, Southmoreland Elementary was placed in School Improvement, meaning that adequate yearly progress was not achieved in consecutive years.
 During 2008-09, Dr. Richard DuFour’s Professional Learning Community model of school improvement through collective capacity building was implemented.
-In 2008, 73% of Southmoreland Elementary students were proficient or advanced in math, 61% in reading, and 82% in science.
 Today, SES is one of the most improved schools in the Commonwealth.
-In 2012, 93% of students were proficient or advanced in math, 82% in reading, and 98% in science.
-Additionally, when examined against other schools, SES compares very favorably.
-For example, Southmoreland’s fourth grade studentsrank 46th in achievement out of 300 elementary schools in the five-county Pittsburgh region (Pittsburgh Business Times’ 2013 Guide to Western Pennsylvania Schools).
+In fact, in 2013, SES was recognized by the Department of Education as a National Blue Ribbon School of Excellence.

 1. Monitoring student learning on a timely basis.

 Teachers on grade level teams begin the team learning process annually by identifying the essential outcomes for each of the content areas.
 They select several “power standards” from our current state standards which are then unpacked, reviewed, and established as benchmarks for student growth and learning during the semester or school year.
 The teams map the curriculum and pacing for those skills is established and followed to allow for reliability and comparison in results.
 Based upon those power standards, teachers write common formative and summative assessments together and then share their student results data with their peers during weekly curriculum meetings.
-It is here that teachers can share best practice, select students for Intervention and Enrichment (I/E), and discuss how nonproficient students will be supported and evaluated using our Individual Student Learning Plans (ISLPs).
+It is here that teachers can share best practice, select students for Intervention and Enrichment (I/E).
 This process ensures that students receive the guaranteed, viable curriculum that our teachers agree all students must have to be successful in their coursework going forward.

 2. Creating systems of intervention to provide students with additional time and support for learning.